GlassesSA helps South Australians obtain low-cost glasses or, for those with serious eye conditions, no-cost contact lenses.

 - Centrelink Carer Allowance

-- DVA pensioners who are eligible for the DVA optical scheme
+- DVA pensioners who are eligible for DVA optical services

 - DVA Gold Card holders.